chad3814/node-hashtable/README.md

 `cb` is an iterator function that will be called with each key/value pair like `cb.call(c, key, value)`, if context is not provided, the global.

+### `find ( pred, context )`

+`pred` is a predicate function that will be called with each key/value pair like `pred.call(c, key, value)` until `pred` returns true.
+Returns the value for the first key/value pair to which `pred` returned true, otherwise undefined.
+If context is not provided, the global.

 ### `keys ()`
 Will return an array of the keys stored in the hashtable.